"A journey through the long history of inheritance in body and song... Contemplation is a hallmark and a pleasure in this book"

 Untended Garden allowed me to re-see the world that’s been in front of me my whole life.
 That’s the beauty of a collection like his.

 It moves us beyond the everyday and the common.
-It returns the extraordinary in our lives that we’ve become blind to.

 the poet lights down constantly on images of the